frenchay-dysarthria-assessment-2-fda-2-scoring-interpretationFrenchay Dysarthria Assessment 2 (FDA 2): Scoring | Interpretation:

-This article explores the intricacies of the Frenchay Dysarthria Assessment 2 (FDA 2), outlining its protocol, categories, scoring methods, and the essential equipment required for its administration.
-Understanding the FDA 2 is critical not only for speech pathologists but also for interdisciplinary clinical teams involved in the diagnosis and treatment of patients exhibiting dysarthric symptoms.
+This article explains what the FDA 2 is, its protocol, categories, scoring protocol, and other equipment needed to implement it.
+Comprehension of the FDA 2 is indispensable for speech pathologists but also for interdisciplinary clinical teams working with the diagnosis and management of patients presenting with dysarthric symptomatology.

 What is Frenchay Dysarthria Assessment (FDA)?